-If you are pulled over for driving on a suspended or revoked license – an offense referred to as driving under restraint (DUR) or driving after revocation prohibited (DARP) – you can face severe penalties up to and including possible incarceration.
-While Colorado no longer has mandatory jail time for some first-time DUR offenders, judges still frequently impose jail time on individuals caught driving without a valid license, especially repeat offenders.
+If you are pulled over for driving on a suspended or revoked license in Colorado – an offense referred to as driving under restraint (DUR) or driving after revocation prohibited (DARP) – you can face severe penalties up to and including possible incarceration.
+While Colorado no longer has mandatory jail time for some first-time DUR offenders as of March 1, 2022, judges still frequently impose jail time on individuals caught driving without a valid license, especially repeat offenders.
 If you are facing charges for Colorado DUR, our attorneys can fight to protect your freedom and your right to drive.

 Were You Caught Driving on a Suspended or Revoked License?

-“Any person who drives a motor vehicle or off-highway vehicle upon any highway of this state with knowledge that the person’s license or privilege to drive, either as a resident or a nonresident, is under restraint for any reason . . . is guilty of a misdemeanor.”
+“Any person who drives a motor vehicle or off-highway vehicle upon any highway of this state with knowledge that the person’s license or privilege to drive, either as a resident or a nonresident, is under restraint for any reason . . . is guilty of a class A traffic infraction.”

 Penalties for Driving Under Restraint

-The criminal penalties for DUR vary depending on both (i) the reason your licenses was suspended or revoked, and (ii) whether you have any prior DUR convictions.
+The criminal penalties for DUR vary depending on both (i) the reason your license was suspended or revoked, and (ii) whether you have any prior DUR convictions.
 These penalties are discussed below:

 DUR Penalties – First Offense, Not Alcohol-Related